-According to a recent study1, adults spend an average of more than 7 hours of the waking day sedentary.
-The health community is starting to target this lack of movement as a main contributor to some of the chronic diseases we see today.
+Adults spend an average of more than 7 hours of the waking day sedentary.1 The health community is starting to target this lack of movement as a main contributor to some of the chronic diseases we see today.
 If you think a trip to the gym is enough to make up for a day spent sitting, think again.
-Results from a range of studies show that, despite exercising, individuals who sit for prolonged periods of time are still at a higher risk for chronic disease.2
+Results from a range of studies show that, despite exercising, individuals who sit for prolonged periods of time are still at a higher risk of chronic disease.2

 If exercise can’t cut it, what can?
-In a paper published by the European Heart Journal, researchers found that individuals who sit less—or take breaks to stand up and move around were at a reduced risk for cardiovascular disease.3 Could these promising results be applied to women and uterine fibroid growth?
+In a paper published by the European Heart Journal, researchers found that simply taking breaks to stand up and move around was associated with cardio-metabolic benefits.3 Could these promising results be applied to women and uterine fibroid growth?

 Physical Activity & Fibroids

-In Beijing, China, He et al.4 sought to examine whether lifestyle factors like physical activity influenced the risk of uterine fibroids in pre- and postmenopausal women.
-This case-control study screened 73 women with fibroids and 210 without.
+In Beijing, China, researchers examined whether lifestyle factors like physical activity influenced the risk of uterine fibroids in premenopausal and postmenopausal women.4 The study screened 73 women with fibroids and 210 without.
 Using a questionnaire, women also self-reported details regarding behaviors surrounding health habits.

-Premenopausal women who reported lifetime moderate occupational activity, or what the authors described as hours per day spent sitting or standing in relation to their work, had a significant reduced risk of fibroids—even more so than women who spent time participating in leisurely exercise.
-These results were not significant in postmenopausal women.
+Premenopausal women who reported moderate “occupational activity,” or what the researchers described as hours per day spent sitting or standing in relation to their work, had a significantly reduced risk of fibroids.4 These results were not significant in postmenopausal women.

 Why Sit Less?

 Why did moderate occupational physical activity have protective effects?
 The reasons behind these findings aren’t fully understood.
-However, the authors did notice consistencies between their results and those associated with studies examining occupational physical activity and other hormone-related diseases.
-“Results from several studies suggest that higher levels of occupational physical activity may be associated with a reduction in risk of breast cancer,”4 the authors pointed out.
+However, the researchers did notice consistencies between their results and those associated with studies examining occupational physical activity and other hormone-related diseases.
+“Results from several studies suggest that higher levels of occupational physical activity may be associated with a reduction in risk of breast cancer,” the researchers pointed out.4

 As the research shows, sitting less doesn’t have to include running a marathon—it just involves moving more.
-It can include everyday activities like housework, walking the dog, gardening, or shopping.
-It can also include making small changes at work like taking the stairs instead of the elevator or investing in a standing desk.6 9 10
+It can include everyday activities like housework, gardening, or shopping.6 It can also mean making intentional changes, such as:6,9

-- Standing and taking a break from your computer every 30 minutes (set a cell phone reminder if necessary!)
+- Take regular breaks from your computer every 30 minutes (set a reminder if necessary).

 Making small changes to your routine that incorporate more movement is the first step toward forming healthy habits that last a lifetime.

-- US Dept of Health and Human Services, Office on Women’s Health.
-(2015).
-Uterine Fibroids Fact Sheet.
-Retrieved April 14, 2015, from http://www.womenshealth.gov/publications/our-publications/fact-sheet/uterine-fibroids.html?from=AtoZ
+8. U.S. Department of Health and Human Services, Office on Women’s Health.
+(2019, Apr 1).
+Uterine fibroids fact sheet.
+Retrieved from https://www.womenshealth.gov/a-z-topics/uterine-fibroids?FROM=ATOZ